 The Santa Rosa National Park protects two Costa Rican treasures that are both as important in Costa Rica as they are for the rest of Central America: the best remaining dry forest habitat and Casona de Santa Rosa.

 Dry Forest Habitat

-For those who love nature like we do, this first treasure is of extreme importance.
+For nature lovers, this first treasure is of extreme importance.
 The Santa Rosa National Park encloses the best remaining dry forest habitat in all of Central America and Mexico, protecting endangered and rare plant and animal species.
-This batch of forest is so important that, with the entire Guanacaste Conservation Area, it has been declared a Natural World Heritage site by UNESCO, and two of its wetlands have been included in the Ramsar list.
+This batch of the forest is so important that, with the entire Guanacaste Conservation Area, it has been declared a Natural World Heritage site by UNESCO, and two of its wetlands have been included in the Ramsar list.

 Casona de Santa Rosa